We Need To Talk About Karen

 Orwell was wrong.
 It’s not big brother we need to be worried about.
 It’s big sister.
 And at this point in time, biology has nothing to do with it!
 You may not be interested in Karen, but Karen is interested in you.

-Of course, when lucid, Karen, or [insert any name here]) would outwardly baulk at the thought that she/he/they objectifies people, but they do.
+Of course, when calm, Karen would outwardly baulk at the thought that she/he/they objectifies people, but they do.

 For instance, she doesn’t call the manager on the single mother who works in Starbucks appreciating the multidimensional, complex individual behind the branded barista uniform and the friendly greeting scripted by the marketing team.